cameraui/sdk/go/docs/api/sensor.md

 MotionSensor reports motion state and detection results.

 Plugin authors call ReportDetections to push detection results.
-The \`detected\` flag is auto\-derived from the detection list. \`blocked\` is read\-only and is set by the backend \(dwell logic\) — ReportDetections becomes a no\-op while the sensor is blocked.
+The detected flag is auto\-derived from the detection list.
+The blocked flag is read\-only and set by the backend dwell logic, ReportDetections is a no\-op while it is set.

 	type MotionSensor struct {
 	    BaseSensor